raganwald/javascript-allonge/manuscript/markdown/Appendices/authornotes.md

 ### `allong.es` sounds familiar...

-The recipes in JavaScript Allonge inspired a companion library called [allong.es](http://allong.es).
+The recipes in JavaScript Allonge inspired a companion library called [allong.es].
 It's free to use, of course.
 Please try it out.
 It complements the libraries you may already be using like Underscore.

+[allong.es]: https://github.com/raganwald/allong.es "Free recipes from JavaScript Allongé"

 ### I noticed that the recipes changed in early 2013.
 Why?

 Based on feedback from people exposed to other programming languages, I've renamed some of the recipe functions.
-While doing so, I also rewrote the partial application and some other parts of [allong.es](http://allong.es) to exploit symmetry.
+While doing so, I also rewrote the partial application and some other parts of [allong.es] to exploit symmetry.

 The new nomenclature has a few conventions.
 First, unless suffixed with `Now`, all functions are already curried.
 So you can write either `map(list, function)` or `map(list)(function)`.
 There isn't one, but if there was a `map` that wasn't curried, it would be called `mapNow`.